 - Motorcycle: 95 to 110 dB

-A dual fuel generator will produce a dB level between 50 dB to 90 dB, depending on the size of the generator, the fuel being used (gasoline runs louder than propane), and the power output of the unit.
-Most generators will fall between 65 dB to 75 dB, which is about the noise produced by a hairdryer when it is on low.
-If this is still too loud for your purposes, look for a small, quiet inverter generator.
+A dual fuel generator will produce 50 to 90 dB of noise, depending on the size of the generator, the type of fuel (remember that gasoline runs louder than propane), and the power output of the unit.
+Most generators will fall between 65 dB and 75 dB, which compares to the noise output of a hair dryer on low.

 Dual fuel generators are heavy and broad and may include hoses or tanks that make them difficult to carry and move around.
-In recognition of this portability shortcoming, manufacturers of dual fuel generators (and generators in general) have begun including wheel kits with their product so that you can tilt the generator back and wheel it to whatever location you had in mind.
+In recognition of this portability shortcoming, some manufacturers of dual fuel portable generators (and generators in general) now include wheel kits with their products so that you can tilt the generator back and roll it to the desired location.

 Lift Hook Bar

-Lift hook bars are most often used on job sites to attach the generator to a hook and pulley system so that you can raise or lower it from floor to floor instead of having to carry it up or down stairs or ladders.
-This feature is also popular in industrial settings where the generator needs to be raised to a walkway or platform.
+Lift hook bars come in most handy on job sites where workers use them to attach the generator to a hook-and-pulley system and raise or lower it from floor to floor instead of carrying it up or down stairs or ladders.
+In industrial settings, this feature helps raise the generator onto a walkway or platform.

-A lift hook bar will increase the weight (and likely the price) of the generator, so unless you’ll be using your generator on industrial job sites, you probably won’t need this additional feature.
+A lift hook bar will increase the weight (and likely the price) of the generator, so don’t look for a generator with this feature unless you truly plan to use it.

 Size and Weight

-The overall size of the dual fuel generator can be measured in inches and usually includes the length, width, and height of the generator, with most models falling between 22 by 22 by 22-inch to 35 by 30 by 30-inch.
-The weight of the generator is measured in pounds, normally ranging from 100- to 250-pounds.
+The overall size of the dual fuel generator can be measured in inches and usually includes the length, width, and height of the generator, with most models falling between 22 by 22 by 22 inches and 35 by 30 by 30 inches.
+They typically weigh between 100 and 250 pounds.